genaro-cravero/GameLibrary/README.md

 This project is for educational purposes.

 ## 👨‍💻 Author
-**Genaro Nicolás Cravero**
-Developed as part of a .NET learning journey.
+Developed by **Genaro Nicolás Cravero** as part of a .NET learning journey.